 Malvern Hills Community Safety Partnership

-The aim of MHCSP is for it's members to work together to ensure that crime and anti-social behaviour (ASB) are reduced and the district is a place where residents are safe and feel safe.
+The overriding aim of the MHCSP is for its members to work together to ensure that crime and ASB are reduced and that the district is a place where residents are safe and feel safe.

-Our aim is to improve the quality of life for the people of Malvern Hills by:
+The aim is to improve the quality of life for the people of South Worcestershire by: